lauslim12/intract-social-network/README.md

 -- Label A sampai E done.

 - Modul Profile
 -- Label A sampai E done.
-Coba lihat lagi apakah label C (Post with Picture) sudah dikerjakan?

 Don't forget to remove those lines after the midterm assignment is graded.
 This project is to be open sourced at Nicholas Dwiarto's GitHub.